-We leave just before sunrise, in order to make maximum use of the good light.
-After a few hours in the bush the temperature slowly starts to rise and the light is harsh - time to go back to camp and download the images we have just shot.
+We leave before sunrise, in order to make maximum use of the good light.
+After a few hours in the bush the temperature starts to rise and the light is harsh - time to go back to camp and download the images we have just shot.

-Around 11:30 we have lunch, followed by either a siesta or an image review.
+or an image review.
 In the afternoon we have tea with a delicious sweet & savory snack, and we head out again in search of animals - either on land or on the river, only to return after the light has gone.